संसारसारम् भुजगेन्द्रहारम् ।

 भवं भवानीसहितं नमामि ॥

-In Hinduism, the Lord Shiva is worshipped in the form of lingam.
+In Hinduism, the God Shiva is worshiped in the form of lingam.
 It is believed that he is living on Mount Kailash as an omniscient yogi with his wife Parvati and sons Ganesha and Kartikeya.
 He has benevolent as well as fearsome forms and often depicted as immersed in deep meditation, slaying demons in fierce aspects or as the Cosmic Dancer.

 Etymology and other names of Lord Shiva